angular-redux2/store/articles/reducer.md

 # ClassReducer

-You can create a class reducer improve readability and maintenance.
+You can create a class reducer to improve readability and maintenance.

 ```typescript
 /**